• Accident Guide in New Hampshire

 • Try to get names and numbers of witnesses.
 This could help regarding insurance claims.

-• Regardless of how many ER episodes you watched on NBC do not attempt to move the injured.
+• Do not attempt to move the injured.
 Removing a person from a burning vehicle is the lone exception.

 • If you hit an unoccupied vehicle try to locate the owner.
 If unsuccessful, leave a note.
 But write more than "sorry."
 Include your name and number.